 |

-IMPACT OF INTENSIFIED CRACKDOWN ON THE MINISTRY TO UNDOCUMENTED MIGRANT WORKERS So who wants to hire undocumented or "illegal" migrant workers in South Korea?
+So who wants to hire undocumented or "illegal" migrant workers in South Korea?
 As of last year

 (2004) there are 188,000 undocumented alien workers in South Korea and based on last year's joint statement of the Ministry